ibm-cloud-docs/power-iaas/pricing-private-cloud.md

 | 730 hours (Monthly Total)  | $119.70 + $214.14 = $333.84 (Monthly Total)  |  1 core, 16 GB memory, 150 GB disk, RHEL |
 {: caption="Table 1.
 An example of monthly charges for a virtual machine" caption-side="bottom"}

 For detailed usage and billing information, you can refer to the part numbers in your invoice.
 The part numbers in the invoice represent the charge unit for each individual resource charged.
-For this example, we would see four distinct part numbers in the invoice for that <!--virtual server instance--> virtual machine, one each for: the virtual cores, the memory, the volume storage (disk), and the OS license (RHEL).
+For this example, we would see four distinct part numbers in the invoice for that  virtual machine, one each for: the virtual cores, the memory, the volume storage (disk), and the OS license (RHEL).
 To view the part numbers, refer to Table 2.

 |  Part description (visible on the invoice from IBM)              | Metric ID (visible in the IBM Cloud catalogue) |